karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 3.
 Relationship between population size and cumulative Olympic medals (1972–2022): While countries with larger populations like the USA and China tend to win more medals, notable exceptions such as India and the Bahamas show that population alone does not determine Olympic success</div>
 <br />

-To see how population trends can shape Olympic performance over time, Fig 4 focuses on China.
+To see how population trends can shape Olympic performance over time, Figure 4 focuses on China.
 The chart shows that as China’s population has grown, so too has its Olympic medals it has won-especially since the country’s return to the Games in the 1980s.

 <iframe src="/assets/china_population_vs_summer_and_winter_medals.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 4.
 China’s population growth and Olympic medal counts over time (1984–2022): As China’s population increased, its number of Summer Olympic medals rose sharply, especially after the 1980s, while Winter Olympic medals grew more gradually.</div>